-Most of the posts I post here are about actual science.
+Most of the time when I post things on here, it’s about actual science.
 Today, I thought I’d take a little bit of a turn and talk about how we communicate science.
 After all, you are the people who I want to encourage to explore the world of science, so it’s you I would like the opinion of.

 There’s been a growing movement in the science communication circuit to promote ‘Geek Pride’.
 For the uninitiated, geek pride is sort of like gay pride, but being proud of being a geek.
 Apparently, to be a scientist is to be a geek so instead of fighting the negative stereotypes, we should all apparently accept it.

 Every profession has a stereotype.
 Stereotypes are never a good thing.
-Geek is the penultimate stereotype for scientists.
+Geek is the ultimate stereotype for scientists.

 We are in a time when we really need to think about how we promote science.
 There is a need to show a positive message of what science is, and to encourage more people to become engaged.

-Science itself has an issue with branding.
-All sorts of scientists, whether they’re a biologist, physicist , chemist or other, get lumped into this one generic category.
+Science itself has an issue with branding as all sorts of scientists, whether they’re a biologist, physicist, chemist or other, get lumped into this one generic category.
 It’s like branding ‘Art’ as a single form, when really it’s a multidisciplinary area with photography, paintings, sculpture and theatrics.

 Of course, nerds and geeks exist in science, just as they do in any occupation.
 They can own that if they wish and they can be proud for sure.
 But just because some scientists identify as geeks, doesn’t mean we all do, and we don’t all need to wave the geek flag for the sake of it.

 Scientists are people too